 We have added the various Fibonacci retracement lines to the chart below.
 As you will see shortly, there is a method to this madness.
 The idea is simple: on the way down, the Fibonacci retracement lines act as support lines.
 Conversely, on the way up, they are a form of resistance.
 Let us say, for example, that price was to crash through support at the 23.6% retracement line.
 The next powerful line of support will be at the 38.2% retracement line.
 Then, it is 50% until full retracement back to the original swing low level.
-As you will see with the chart of the E-Mini S&P 500 Index, the trendline support does keep growing.
+As you will see with the E-Mini S&P 500 Index chart, the trendline support keeps growing.
 Instead, it falls.
 What we end up seeing is the trend getting increasingly stronger.

 If we take the difference between the swing high and the swing low (3169.25-3126.25), we get a gap of 43.
 This is when we turn to our trusty spreadsheet to do the calculations for us.
 So let’s simply apply the retracement lines from earlier to the chart above.
 That’ll give us the following numbers: